laravel/nova-docs/2.0/installation.md

 Nova uses the default authentication guard defined in your `auth` configuration file.
 If you'd like to customize this guard you may set the `guard` value inside of Nova's configuration.

+## Customizing Nova's Password Reset Functionality

+Nova uses the default password reset broker defined in your `auth` configuration file.
+If you'd like to customize this broker, you may set the `passwords` value inside of Nova's configuration.

 ## Authorizing Nova

 Within your `app/Providers/NovaServiceProvider.php` file, there is a `gate` method.
 This authorization gate controls access to Nova in **non-local** environments.
 By default, any user can access the Nova dashboard when the current application environment is `local`.
 You are free to modify this gate as needed to restrict access to your Nova installation: